A Machine Learning Surrogate Modeling Benchmark for Temperature Field Reconstruction of Heat-Source Systems: Introduction

-Considering the merits of the benchmark dataset and machine learning modelling methods, this work will develop a machine learning modelling benchmark for TFR-HSS task, including the mathematical definition, the numerical modelling, the TFRD, the machine learning modelling methods, the evaluation metrics, as well as the comparison results.
+Considering the merits of the benchmark dataset and machine learning modeling methods, this work will develop a machine learning modeling benchmark for TFR-HSS task, including the mathematical definition, the numerical modeling, the TFRD, the machine learning modeling methods, the evaluation metrics, as well as the comparison results.
 The proposed benchmark would advance the state-of-the-art results in the field of temperature field reconstruction and in turn promote the engineering applications.
 To be concluded, this work makes the following contributions.

-1. We provide the mathematical definition, and four types of numerical modellings of the TFR-HSS task, including the point-based modelling, vector-based modelling, image-based modelling and graph-based modelling.
+1. We provide the mathematical definition, and four types of numerical modelings of the TFR-HSS task, including the point-based modeling, vector-based modeling, image-based modeling and graph-based modeling.

-2. We propose a set of machine learning modelling methods under different types of modellings for TFR-HSS task, including the general machine learning methods as well as the deep learning methods.
+2. We propose a set of machine learning modeling methods under different types of modelings for TFR-HSS task, including the general machine learning methods as well as the deep learning methods.
 These can be treated as the baseline methods for further research on the task.

 3. We construct a new representative benchmark dataset, namely TFRD, for TFR-HSS task, including the HSink, ADlet, and DSine.
 Besides, we release the data generator package for generating these data.
 Researchers can generate more interesting samples for other complex problems under the data generator to promote the state-of-the-art of TFR-HSS task.